How to Test for Mold in Your Home

 Q. Will mold test kits detect mold growing inside of walls?

-Removing mold on the walls is important, but you also need to know how to detect mold in walls to ensure that the issue is fully remedied.
+Removing mold on the walls is important, but homeowners also need to know how to detect mold in walls to ensure that the issue is fully remedied.
 Mold test kits detect mold in the air, so if the mold spores inside the wall are getting into the air, they will be detected.
 Otherwise, the test kit may not find mold growing inside the walls.